Infant Holy, Infant Lowly

-"Infant Holy, Infant lowly" (known in Polish as W Żłobie Leży, or "In the Manger He Lies") is a traditional Polish Christmas carol.
-In 1920, the song was translated into English by Edith Margaret Gellibrand Reed (1885-1933), a British musician and playwright.
+W Żłobie Leży ("In the Manger He Lies") is a traditional Polish Christmas carol.
+In 1920, the song was translated into English as "Infant Holy, Infant Lowly" by Edith Margaret Gellibrand Reed (1885-1933), a British musician and playwright.
 Reed found the carol in the hymnal Spiewniczek Piesni Koscieline (published 1908), though the song itself may date back as far as the thirteenth century.
 The Polish text could possibly be attributed to Piotr Skarga (1536-1612).

+The carol’s melody refers to the coronation polonaise of the Polish king, Władysław IV Waza.